 Create a Gravity Forms Survey Today

-With the Gravity Forms Survey add-on, you can create flexible surveys on WordPress using a variety of different field types.
+With the Survey add-on for the Gravity Forms WordPress plugin, you can create flexible surveys on WordPress using a variety of different field types.